-In respect of the risk framework, the Group and MLL is implementing a new system and processes for the management of processes, controls, risks and incidents, and the risk framework and policies will be refreshed.
-This will include aligning risk categories and key risks to the business profile, reviewing KRIs and Mobius Life Limited and Mobius Group | SFCR | 25 August 2020 risk tolerance limits, and ensuring that respective risk management responsibilities for the three Lines of Defence - business, compliance and internal audit - are clear.
+In respect of the risk framework, the Group and MLL has implemented a new system and processes for the management of processes, controls, risks and incidents, and the risk framework and policies being refreshed.
+This includes aligning risk categories and key risks to the business profile, reviewing KRIs and risk tolerance limits, and ensuring that respective risk management responsibilities for the three Lines of Defence - business, compliance and internal audit - are clear.